cp3402-students/project-2025-tr1-jcua-team1/documentation/deployment.md

               EOF
     ```

-#### Manual Workflow of Updating Theme Code:
+#### Manual Workflow of Updating Theme Code (Staging or Production):

-1. Commit and push changes from local development to the `production` branch.
+1. Commit and push changes from local development to the `main` for staging and `production` for production.

 2. SSH into VM:

     ```